Turkey - Formalities

 There used to be an inventory section on page 1 of the transit log.
-However now that agents must be used, cruisers report that they are no longer asked for an inventory list.
+However if an agentis used, cruisers report that they are not longer for an inventory list.

-Foreign flag yachts may cruise on the routes shown in their transit log and call and anchor at harbours along the route where there is no customs office, for sightseeing purposes, on condition that there are no other restrictions.
+Foreign flagged yachts may cruise on the routes shown in their transit log and call and anchor at harbours along the route where there is no Customs office, for sightseeing purposes, on condition that there are no other restrictions.

-The transit log is valid for one year (365 days) and is renewable ad infinitum.
-Your boat needs to leave the country (for one day) at least once every five years.
+The transit log is valid for one year (365 days) and is renewable several times.
+The boat needs to leave the country (for one day) at least once every five years.
 The transit log remains valid even if the yacht is laid up.
 If the owner leaves without the yacht, the transit log will still be valid on return provided that date is within the 365-day period.

 The transit log is single entry, if you check out, you need to buy a new one at re-entry.
 The existing Transit Log must be cancelled and a new one obtained if there is a change of owner.